tv2/casparcg-cliptool/README.md

 #### Scaling

-Defines if a played file should be scaled to some fixed dimensions.
+Defines if a played file on the associated tab should be scaled to some fixed dimensions.
 While enabled two new fields will be shown, allowing the user to set a desired X and Y size in pixels.

 <img src="docs/images/scaling.png">